tracel-ai/burn/examples/mnist-inference-web/README.md

 There are several planned enhancements in place:

-- [#201](https://github.com/burn-rs/burn/issues/201) - Saving model's params in binary format.
-This will simplify the inference code.
 - [#202](https://github.com/burn-rs/burn/issues/202) - Saving model's params in half-precision and
   loading back in full.
 This can be half the size of the wasm file.
 - [#243](https://github.com/burn-rs/burn/issues/243) - New WebGPU backend would allow computation